NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Acknowledgment

-\textbf{Methods and baselines.} We include a simple \textbf{averaging baseline}, which applies spatial downsampling, channel‐wise averaging, and flattening to yield a 1,024‐dimensional vector; this serves as a minimal reference point.
-Next, our \textbf{neural rate–distortion compressors} are implemented via Factorized Prior autoencoders~\citep{balleEndtoendOptimizedImage2016} pretrained on \ifthenelse{\boolean{blind}}{}{SSL4EO }S2L1C data.
-We extract latent bottleneck features before entropy coding (cf.\ \citep{torfason2018imageunderstandingdeepcompression}) and subsequently downsample them to conform to the 1,024‐dimensional limit.
-Finally, we evaluate several \textbf{FMs} based on ResNet \citep{resnet} and ViT \citep{vit} backbones pretrained on \ifthenelse{\boolean{blind}}{}{SSL4EO }data cubes with masked‐autoencoding (MAE \citep{mae}) or contrastive (DINO \citep{caron2021emerging}) objectives, as well as multimodal architectures like TerraMind~\citep{terramind}, which are pretrained jointly on radar and optical inputs.
+\textbf{Encoder Baselines.} A simple \textit{averaging baseline}, which applies spatial pooling, channel‐wise averaging, and flattening serves as a minimal reference point, see the supplementary for details.
+Neural rate–distortion compressors are implemented via Factorized Prior autoencoders~\citep{balleEndtoendOptimizedImage2016} pretrained on \ifthenelse{\boolean{blind}}{}{SSL4EO }S2L1C data.
+We extract latent bottleneck features before entropy coding (cf.\ \citep{torfason2018imageunderstandingdeepcompression}) and aggregate as described above.
+We benchmark a range of publicly available EO FMs, including unimodal ResNet \citep{resnet} and ViT \citep{vit} backbones, and multimodal models like TerraMind~\citep{terramind} and DOFA~\citep{dofa}.

-\textbf{Results and discussion.} \Cref{fig:radar_plot} presents the linear‐probing performance in terms of $R^2$ for all downstream tasks assembled and a representative subset of compression methods.
-Downsampled embeddings from our neural rate–distortion compressors outperform the simple averaging baseline but remain below $R^2=0.5$.
-This observation highlights the characteristics of our setup with high compression rate $\sim$7,000 while testing against linear‐probe.
-FM embeddings reveal a task‐dependent trend: FMs in general, with contrastive (DINO) and multimodal models (TerraMind) in particular, achieve high $R^2$ on semantic tasks where multi-pixel context is relevant (e.g., land‐cover proportion).
-However, certain FMs struggle on geophysical predictions of quantities resolved at the sub-pixel level (e.g., biomass estimation), whereas multimodal and MAE FMs strike a better balance across tasks.
+\textbf{Results and discussion.} \Cref{tab:full_results} presents the linear‐probing performance in terms of $R^2$ for all downstream tasks.
+Embeddings from neural rate–distortion compressors outperform the simple averaging baseline but generally remain below $R^2=0.5$.
+This reflects the characteristics of our setup which combines high compression rate $\sim$7,000 with linear probing.
+FM embeddings show a task‐dependent trend: FMs in general, with contrastive (DINO, MoCo) and multimodal models (TerraMind) in particular, achieve high $R^2$ on semantic tasks where multi-pixel context is relevant (e.g., land‐cover proportion).
+However, certain FMs struggle on geophysical predictions of quantities resolved at the sub-pixel level (e.g., biomass estimation).